Is investing in gold profitable?

 photo: reuters.com

 Gold is relatively rare in nature.
-Its presence on Earth is the result of cosmic phenomena, such as neutron star collisions.
-As a result of these processes, gold was “sent” to Earth by meteorites.
-Although significant amounts of gold are found in the oceans, it is extremely expensive to extract due to its very low concentration in water.
-In practice, this means that most of the gold we have comes from deposits on the Earth’s surface that are difficult to mine.
+Its presence on Earth is the result of cosmic phenomena such as neutron star collisions.
+Through these processes, gold was “delivered” to Earth by meteorites.
+Although significant amounts of gold are found in the oceans, extracting it is extremely expensive due to its very low concentration in the water.
+In practice, this means that most of the gold we have comes from hard-to-reach deposits on the Earth’s surface.
 And there isn’t that much of it.

-The largest gold nugget, named “Welcome Stranger,” discovered in Australia in 1869, was 25.4 cm by 63.5 cm!
-Such treasures, however, are rare.
-Even today, despite advanced technology, gold mining is difficult, arduous and dangerous.
-And the resource is dwindling.
+The largest gold nugget, named “Welcome Stranger,” was discovered in Australia in 1869 and measured 25.4 cm by 63.5 cm!
+However, such treasures are extremely rare.
+Even today, despite advanced technology, gold mining remains difficult, laborious, and dangerous.
+And resources are dwindling.

-Does investing in gold pay off?
-This bullion is more than a metal
+Is investing in gold worth it?
+This precious metal is more than just metal

-Gold is more than just a metal – it is a symbol, an investment, as well as an element of culture and technology.
-Its fascinating history, diverse uses and remarkable durability make it an indispensable material in many areas of life.
-Whether investment in gold pays off?
-It certainly does, given its long-lasting value and widespread use.
+Gold is more than just a metal – it’s a symbol, an investment, and an integral part of culture and technology.
+Its fascinating history, diverse applications, and remarkable durability make it an irreplaceable material in many areas of life.
+Is in gold worth it?
+Absolutely, considering its long-term value and wide range of uses.